Mamata Banerjee: Personal life and recognitions

-She received an Honorary D.Litt in Literature from St. Xavier's University on 6 February 2023 and another from Calcutta University on 12 January 2018.
-She also received an honorary doctorate from the Kalinga Institute of Industrial Technology, a Bhubaneshwar-based deemed university.
+She received an Honorary D.Litt. in Literature from St. Xavier's University on 6 February 2023 and another from Calcutta University on 12 January 2018.
+She also received an honorary doctorate from the Kalinga Institute of Industrial Technology, a Bhubaneswar-based deemed university.

 In 2021, Mamata Banerjee was invited to attend World Meeting for Peace in Rome.
 She was the only Indian invited to attend the event.
 But in September, the Union Ministry of External Affairs (MEA) denied her permission to attend the peace conference stating that the event was not "commensurate in status for participation by the chief minister of a state".
 BJP MP Subramanian Swamy slammed Modi government on Banerjee's Rome visit cancelation.
 According to Indian Diplomat K. P. Fabian, the reason cited by MEA was unconvincing.
 Similarly, in December, Banerjee was denied permission by the MEA to visit Nepal.

 TIME magazine published its annual list of 'The 100 Most Influential People of 2021' on 15 September 2021.
 The list includes Mamata Banerjee among others.